-Travelers often will put in a lot of thought into finding the right secondary day travel bag.
+Travelers often will put in a lot of thought into finding the right travel bag for their trip.
 They want to be sure they have enough space to carry their belongings, as well as having a convenient way to transport their luggage and access items quickly.
-However, many people don’t give the same consideration to their secondary or daytime travel bag.
+However, many people don’t give the same consideration to their secondary travel day bag.
 Yet the functionality and comfort of your day-travel bag can be even more important than your luggage!

 After all, this is the bag that you will be taking with you all day long, whether it is on a hike or seeing the sights around town.
 If you travel as we do, then you are on the go a lot!
 Over the years I’ve had some good travel bags and some terrible bags.
 So I’ve learned a lot about what works and what doesn’t.
-Here are my tips on what you need to look for in a good daytime travel bag!
+Here are my tips on what you need to look for to find the best travel day bag for your trip!

-You Secondary Day Travel Bag Should Be Small, Yet Mighty!
+Your Travel Day Bag Should Be Small, Yet Mighty!

 Having a small profile bag as your secondary travel bag is important.
 I have learned this lesson the hard way during my early years of traveling abroad.
 On my first trip to London, I carried a larger daytime travel bag and filled it with everything I thought I might possibly need.
 What ended up happening was that I killed my back lugging a huge (and heavy) bag around with me all day, full of stuff that I never used!
 So my back pain was for nothing.